rethinkdb/rethinkdb-rs/5-deploying-rethinkdb/security.md

 required to pass the key to the server in order to connect.

 {% infobox %}
-__Note__: the authentication key will be transmitted to the RethinkDB server in plain text.
-This may be sufficient to thwart basic attacks, but is vulnerable to more sophisticated man-in-the-middle attacks.
+__Note__: the authentication key will be transmitted to and stored on the RethinkDB server in plain text, and neither the key nor the data passed between the client and the server will be encrypted.
+The key provides basic protection against unauthorized access, but if the client port is open to outside networks it's strongly suggested you use SSH tunneling for protection (see below).
 {% endinfobox %}

 First, open the CLI: